Iran exchanges heavy gunfire with Taliban on Afghan border, escalating tensions over water rights | Law-Order

 The clash comes as Iranian President Ebrahim Raisi earlier this month warned the Taliban not to violate Iran's water rights to the Helmand River.
 Raisi's remarks represented some of the strongest yet over the long-running concerns about water in Iran.

-Drought has been a problem in Iran for some 30 years, but has worsened over the past decade, according to the U.N.'s Food and Agriculture Organization.
-The Iran Meteorological Organization says that an estimated 97% of the country now faces some level of drought.
+Drought has been a problem in Iran for some 30 years, but has worsened over the past decade, according to the UN's Food and Agriculture Organization.
+The Iran Meteorological Organisation says that an estimated 97 per cent of the country now faces some level of drought.

 While not directly accepting the Taliban government, Iran has maintained relations with Afghanistan's new rulers.
 Tehran also has called on the Taliban to allow women and girls to go to school.